 Figuring Out the Right Gift

 Start by asking yourself and your hunter some questions.
 Like, “What does he/she complain about?”
 “Have they mentioned something that they wish they had?”
-The best gift will depend on what kind of hunting they do; for example, a duck hunter may be more interested in waders or waterproof boots than a big game hunter.
+The best gift will depend on what kind of hunting they do; for example, a duck hunter may be more interested in waders or waterproof boots than someone who might want a DeerHuntingGuide.net.

 Also keep in mind that your gift doesn’t actually have to improve their hunting experience; something decorative or identifying can be a great gift.
 Something as simple as framing a large print of them with their biggest buck could be just as meaningful as some new gadget that mildly enhances their hunting experience.